theczechr/hyprfolio/README.md

 └── README.md          # This file
 ```

-## 🎨 Customization

-To customize the portfolio content:
-1. Edit the file system structure in `js/fileSystem.js`
-2. Modify portfolio commands in `js/commands.js`
-3. Update personal information throughout the codebase
+### Usage

+Run a Python HTTP server from this directory.
+No packages required; it's pure JavaScript with no external libraries.

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

-*Built with ❤️ and a lot of ☕ to showcase both technical skills and creativity*
+_Built with ❤️ and I use Arch btw._